Recovering Damages for Internal Trauma in Ada, OK

 Motor Vehicle Accidents

-Vehicle accidents cause many internal injury cases.
+Car, truck, and motorcycle crashes cause many internal injury cases.

 Falls

-Falls onto hard surfaces generate internal damage.
+Falls onto hard surfaces can produce significant internal injuries.

 Pedestrian and Cyclist Accidents

-Pedestrian/cyclist injuries frequently cause internal damage.
+Vulnerable road user impacts frequently cause internal damage.

 Workplace Accidents

-Job-related accidents can cause internal trauma.
+Job-related accidents generate internal damage.

 Crush Injuries